 Practically everyone will battle colds and the flu at some point in time.
 The average adult is sick with the common cold (with symptoms like sore throats, coughs, and mild fevers) two to four times each year.
 Another 15% to 20% get the flu.
-Since these illnesses are caused by a virus, they can't be stopped completely.
+Since these illnesses are caused by a viruses, they can't be stopped completely.
 But you can relieve your symptoms.
 And since these are such common ailments, there is no shortage of remedies meant to relieve them.

 The big question remains—which natural treatments work, and which are a waste of time?
 Our medical experts review many popular home remedies from zinc and garlic to Echinacea and saline drops, and they offer useful, factual information you can use to keep yourself and your family healthy.

 In America, the herbal supplement Echinacea has been surging in popularity.
 In 2009 alone, US consumers purchased $132 million worth of the stuff.
 It is commonly touted as a natural health supplement that is thought to reduce the duration of respiratory infections and ease their symptoms.
 But does it really work?

 Echinacea is a traditional medicine used by some Native American tribes for a variety of ailments, including scarlet fever and syphilis.
 The herb has been used for more than 400 years in this way, according to archaeological evidence.
 In the 19th century, a dubious salesman named H.C.F.
 Meyer began to make claims that the herb could cure just about anything—including cancer.
 Its popularity declined in the US in the early 20th century, but surged in Germany, where most clinical trials of the herb are still conducted today.